a-z-listing/a-z-listing/readme.txt

 == Changelog ==

+= 0.7 =
+* Added option to choose to apply default styling of the widget.

 = 0.6 =
 * STYLING BREAKING change: the widget's CSS class is changed from bh_az_widget to a-z-listing-widget.
 Please update your CSS accordingly.
 * Conformed to WordPress coding style guidelines.